-© Copyright Geoperspectives, supplied by Bluesky International Ltd. © Crown Copyright and database right 2018.
-Licence No.100021326.
-You are not permitted to copy, sub-licence, distribute or sell any of this data to thi
+© Copyright Geoperspectives, supplied by Bluesky International Ltd. © Crown Copyright and database right 2020, Licence No. 100021326.
+You are not permitted to copy, sub-Secnce, distribute or sell any of this data to third parties in any form.

-Coventry Road
+Coventry Road - Small Heath

-Coventry Road forms a traditional linear centre to the east of the City Centre, and stretches from Cattell Road to Small Heath Park, a distance of around 1.6km.
+Coventry Road - Small Heath forms a traditional linear centre to the east of the city centre, and stretches from Cattell Road to Small Heath Park, a distance of around 1.6km.
 It is well served by public transport including major bus services, and is part of a wider Green Travel District.
 A new Metro line is scheduled to serve the northern part of the area.

-Forming one of the largest centres in east Birmingham, Coventry Road serves the day to day needs of its local community, as well as growing niche markets with a much wider catchment.
+Forming one of the largest centres in east Birmingham, Coventry Road - Small Heath serves the day to day needs of its local community, as well as growing niche markets with a much wider catchment.